The Promotion Process Starts at Appointment. Read through the tabs below on Preparing for Reappointment and Promotion right away!

 - catastrophic event, such as an explosion in a boiler system in the faculty member's building or a fatal viral outbreak amongst research animals (an extensive investigation is undertaken in this situation)

 Each faculty member is allowed a maximum of three extensions, one year at a time.
-The faculty member must give timely, written notification to the Chair, Dean, and Provost to receive the extension.
-You will find more information on the Extensions Policy the FAPD web site.
+Granted Extensions take effect in your current appointment cycle.
+You must give timely, written notification to the Chair, Dean, and Provost to receive the extension.
+You will find more information on the Extensions Policy.